CZ-NIC/knot/doc/operation.rst

 can control both the same way.

-The tool :doc:`knotc<man_knotc>` is designed as a user front-end, making it easier to control running server daemon.
+The tool :doc:`knotc<man_knotc>` is designed as a user front-end, making it easier to control a running server daemon.
 If you want to control the daemon directly, use ``SIGINT`` to quit the process or ``SIGHUP`` to reload the configuration.

 If you pass neither configuration file (``-c`` parameter) nor configuration